regebro/hovercraft/docs/manual.rst

     js-header    A list of filenames separated by whitespace.
 These files will get included in the target file as header script links.

-    js-footer    A list of filenames separated by whitespace.
+    js-body    A list of filenames separated by whitespace.
 These files will get included in the target file as script links at the end of the file.
 The files impress.js, impressConsole.js and hovercraft.js typically need to be included here.